dsmiller95/microsoft-teams-emojifier/README.md

 * Make sure to restart microsoft teams -- you may need to find it in the taskbar and kill it manually.
 If all else fails, restart
 * when you reopen Teams, you should see all the emoticons

+## Removal

+Simply re-run the installer for Microsoft Teams, and the original installation files should overwrite the modified versions, removing the emojinator

 ## Support